python/cpython/Doc/c-api/typeobj.rst

    :class:`object`).

-.. cmember:: PyObject* PyTypeObject.tp_dict
+.. c:member:: PyObject* PyTypeObject.tp_dict

-   The type's dictionary is stored here by :cfunc:`PyType_Ready`.
+   The type's dictionary is stored here by :c:func:`PyType_Ready`.

    This field should normally be initialized to *NULL* before PyType_Ready is called; it may also be initialized to a dictionary containing initial attributes for the type.
-Once :cfunc:`PyType_Ready` has initialized the type, extra attributes for the type may be added to this dictionary only if they don't correspond to overloaded operations (like :meth:`__add__`).
+Once :c:func:`PyType_Ready` has initialized the type, extra attributes for the type may be added to this dictionary only if they don't correspond to overloaded operations (like :meth:`__add__`).